-CHAPTER 3.
-HYDROPOLITICAL VULNERABILITY OF SOUTH AMERICA'S INTERNATIONAL WATER RESOURCES he South American continent is the richest hydrological region of the world and contains some of its largest rivers.
+44 - Hydropolitical Vulnerability and Resilience along International Waters: Latin America and the Caribbean he South American continent is the richest hydrological region of the world and contains some of its largest rivers.
 Yet even with an abundance of one of the earth's most precious natural resources, South America is extremely susceptible to hydropolitical vulnerability due to many factors that affect its political, social, ecological, and economic environments.
 With countries industrializing and modernizing, changes are influencing whole sectors and are impacting the way in which people utilize water resources in the region.
 The fact that most of the freshwater of the continent is shared between countries adds an additional dynamic to a situation that is potentially very conflictive.